 Figure 3: Coefficient of variation for 2 von Bertalanffy growth curve parameters (Brody growth coefficient, K) and (Mean asymptotic length L∞) for P. filamentosus.
 Individual variability was examined incorporating individual variability in both parameters, in either one of the parameters in series, or in neither parameter.

 Figure 4.
-Plots comparing observed and predicted recapture lengths fit using parameter point estimates from Bayesian Models 1 and 2, as well as Maximum likelihood Models 5 and 11.
+Plots comparing observed and predicted recapture lengths fit using parameter point estimates from Bayesian Models 1 and 2, as well as population parameter estimates from Maximum likelihood Models 5 and 11.
 Length at recapture was predicted as a function of length at marking and time at liberty.
 The 1:1 line indicates where points would fall if model parameters perfectly predicted length at recapture.

 Figure 5.
 Comparison of von Bertalanffy growth function curves produced from parameters during this study.
-Horizontal dashed lines indicate the minimum and maximum length of individuals at the time of marking recorded in the OTP dataset.
+Horizontal dashed lines indicate the minimum (min Lm) and maximum length (max Lm) of individuals at the time of marking recorded in the OTP dataset.
 Growth curves were estimated for two best Bayesian (Models 1 and 2) and maximum likelihood models (Models 5 and 11).
-Note that while the species may live to 40+ years, this plot has been truncated to 20 years to highlight differences between early growth under each model
+Note that while the species may live to 40+ years, this plot has been truncated to 20 years to highlight differences between early growth under each model.